-Since Coronavirus has spread rapidly from China to all over the world, we we canceled a trip to San Francisco last weekend.
+Since Coronavirus has spread rapidly from China to all over the world, we canceled a trip to San Francisco last weekend.

-My kids kids were disappointed about missing their first NBA basketball game, but we talked to them about how social distancing is necessary for public health.
+My kids were disappointed about missing their first NBA basketball game, but we talked to them about how social distancing is necessary for public health.

 Then yesterday, the NBA shut down the whole season after a basketball player was diagnosed and quarantined.

 Preventive measures might seem overkill, especially since the statistical numbers appear low in certain parts of the United States.

 However, due to lack of available tests, Coronavirus cases are accelerating through community spread.